Sex trafficking: Familial trafficking

 In familial trafficking, the victim is controlled by family members who allow them to be sexually exploited in exchange for something of value, such as drugs or money.
 This is most common in trafficking of minors (e.g. a mother may allow a boyfriend to abuse a child in exchange for housing).
 One study found that 60% of all child victims are related to their sex trafficker.
 Another study reveals that familial trafficking is most commonly headed by the mother: she was the primary trafficker in 64.5% of the cases.
 The father was the trafficker in 32.3% of the cases, and another family member in the remaining 3.2%.
 Familial trafficking may be difficult to detect because these children often have a larger degree of freedom and may still attend school and after-school functions.
 These children may not understand that they are being trafficked or may not have a way out.
 Familial trafficking is considered by some to be the most prevalent form of human sex trafficking within the United States.

 This form of trafficking is also extremely common outside of the United States.
-Many families from impoverished areas (India, Thailand, Philippines, etc.) find themselves in situations where debt or tradition calls for the selling of a loved one, most commonly female.
+Many families from impoverished areas (India, Pakistan, Thailand, Philippines, etc.) find themselves in situations where debt or tradition calls for the selling of a loved one, most commonly female.
 In Thailand there is a tradition known as bhun kun, which establishes the youngest daughter as financially responsible for her parents as they grow old.
 Author Kara Siddharth interviewed a Thai victim who stated that she was "proud to fulfill her duty to her parents in the form of tiny payments that the brothel owner sent to her father after her trafficking debts were repaid".
 Many children are sold to repay debts, or to put food on the table for their family.